-Provide a land surveying education to meet the requirements of Hong Kong and overseas professional bodies; and
+- provide a land surveying education that meets the requirements of Hong Kong and overseas professional bodies; and

-Equip students with knowledge of geo-information technology and utility management, so that graduates can work competently and confidently as Geo-Information Systems (GIS) professionals in disciplines such as transport and logistics and environmental, socio-economic, commercial and construction surveying; or as utility professionals in disciplines related to the formation, maintenance and management of underground facilities.
+- equip students with geo-information technology and utility management skills, enabling graduates to work competently and confidently as Geo-Information Systems (GIS) professionals in disciplines such as transport and logistics, and environmental, socio-economic, commercial and construction surveying; or as utility professionals in discipline related to the formation, maintenance and management of underground facilities.

-On completion of the programme, students will be able to:
+On completion of the programme, students are able to:

-- Apply appropriate mathematical and computing skills to solve problems and analyze data;
+- apply appropriate mathematical and computing skills to solve problems and analyse data;

-- Work with and supervise others in accordance with, and abide by, the legal, ethical and professional standard in society; and
+- work with and supervise others in accordance with, and abide by, society's legal, ethical and professional standards; and

-- Respond to advancements in Geomatics and related technologies with an attitude of continuous and lifelong learning.
+- respond to advancements in geomatics and related technologies with an emphasis on continuous and lifelong learning.

 Recognition and Prospects

-The programme will seek accreditation by the Hong Kong Institute of Surveyors (HKIS), the Royal Institution of Chartered Surveyors (RICS), the Chartered Institution of Civil Engineering Surveyors (CICES) and the Hong Kong Institution of Engineering Surveyors (HKIES).
+The programme is accredited by The Land Surveyors Board Malaysia (LSB).
+Re-accreditation has also been sought from The Hong Kong Institute of Surveyors (HKIS), The Royal Institution of Chartered Surveyors (RICS), The Chartered Institution of Civil Engineering Surveyors (CICES) and The Hong Kong Institution of Engineering Surveyors (HKIES).